rhodijn/toc/README.md

 ### Execute the script

-* This is how to run the script from the command line on MacOS:
+* This is how to run the script from the command line on MacOS (replace `toc/BM2064150.pdf` and `win`with your values):
 ```
 python3 enrich.py -f toc/BM2064150.pdf -l win
 ```
-* This is how to run the script from the command line on Windows:
+* This is how to run the script from the command line on Windows (replace `toc/BM2064150.pdf` and `win`with your values):
 ```
 python enrich.py -f toc/BM2064150.pdf -l win
 ```